Your journey to NatWest

 It’s important that you read the information about the proposed changes to savings accounts below as some of the information about fixed term savings accounts has changed since we got in touch with you earlier this year.

-Once your account(s) have moved to NatWest systems, expected towards the end of 2025, it is proposed that:
+Once your account(s) have moved to NatWest systems, expected towards the end of 2025:

 - Your savings account will become a NatWest savings account, and you will be sent a new sort code and account number when your account is set up.
 NatWest will be in touch with you nearer the time to let you know what this is.